SEIR-7-06/installfest/mac-dev-tools/README.md

 ## Text Editor

-Our class will begin the course with [Sublime Text 3](./editor-sublime-text-3.md) and eventually transition to [Visual Studio Code](./editor-vsc.md) as our preferred text editor.
-Install Sublime Text now.
+Our class will begin the course with [Visual Studio Code](./editor-vsc.md) as our preferred text editor.

 ## Browser